-It is easy to check the the conditions $(H_1)$ to $(H_2)$ are satisfied for $n=0$ by \eqref{4}.
-In what follows, we will show that if the conditions $(H_1)$ to $(H_2)$ are satisfied for $n$, then they are actually satisfied with $n+1$.
+It is easy to check the conditions $(H_1)$ - $(H_2)$ hold true for $n=0$ by \eqref{4}.
+In what follows, we will show that if the conditions $(H_1)$ - $(H_2)$ hold true for $n$, then they hold true for $n+1$.
 First of all, we get by Lemma \ref{le2.5},

 It follows from Lemma \ref{le3.2} and \eqref{44} that

 By Lemma \ref{le2.5} and Lemma \ref{le3.1}, we have